 Saira Grant is JCWI’s Chief Executive and a qualified solicitor with over 15 years of experience in asylum, immigration and human rights law.

-She originally joined JCWI’s Legal & Policy Director and was in charge of the policy department and overseeing the legal department creating strategic unity for the two.
-Saira monitored the Immigration Act 2014 and wrote briefings for both houses of parliament and gave oral evidence to the parliamentary scrutiny committee.
-She has conducted research and authored several reports on the impact of the UK’s immigration laws and policy on migrants for JCWI.
+She originally joined JCWI as Legal & Policy Director, running the policy department and overseeing the legal department in order to enhance JCWI’s ability to undertake strategic litigation which stemmed from its policy work.
+Saira has conducted research and authored several reports on the impact of the UK’s immigration laws and policy for JCWI.
+She regularly gives evidence to Parliament and appears on the media.

-She took over as CEO in November 2015 and continues to develop and shape the organisation.
+She took over as CEO in November 2015 and continues to develop and shape the organisation’s strategy

 Nicola has ten years’ experience working in immigration and asylum law.
 She qualified as a solicitor in 2009 and is also an IAAS level 2 accredited caseworker.
 Nicola has a particular interest in legal aid work and assisting the most vulnerable: including victims of torture, those with mental health issues and victims of trafficking.